 Our plan for 2020 – 2024

-The Making Surrey Safer Plan for 2020 – 2023 explains our priorities for the next three years and any changes we will be making.
+The Making Surrey Safer Plan for 2020 – 2023 (PDF) explains our priorities for the next three years and any changes we will be making.
 Please see We are Making Surrey Safer web page for more information on the changes.
 You can also find out more information about Surrey Fire and Rescue Service in our Statement of Assurance.

 How we are judged